 Post Summary: Amazing Pacific Northwest Hot Springs and Where To Find Them

 Ahhh…hot springs.
-A favorite past time of many who live in the Pacific Northwest.
+A favorite pastime of many who live in the Pacific Northwest.

 Forest soaks are a perfect way to recover from a long hike, a long ski day, or simply to get away from it all and rest.